OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

     public AuthenticationRequest decode(String s) throws DecodeException {
         try {
             //Validate the provided representation against the dedicated schema
-            //Use validation mode with report in order to enable further inspection/tracing of the error details
+            //Use validation mode with report in order to enable further inspection/tracing
+            //of the error details
-            //Moreover the validation method "validInstance()" generate a NullPointerException if the representation do not respect the expected schema
+            //Moreover the validation method "validInstance()" generate a NullPointerException
+            //if the representation do not respect the expected schema
             //so it's more proper to use the validation method with report ProcessingReport validationReport = this.validationSchema.validate(JsonLoader.fromString(s), true);
             //Ensure there no error